makerdao/community/faqs/glossary.md

 * **CDP**: Collateralized Debt Position, a collateral position holding locked Ethereum administered by a smart contract system
 * **Collateral Claims**: the amount of redeemable collateral Dai holders and CDP owners have claim to in the event of an Emergency Shutdown
 * **Collateral**: assets locked in a CDP
-* **Collateralization Ratio**: the ratio between a CDP's collateral and the Dai issued by that CDP
+* **Collateralization Ratio**: the ratio between a CDPs collateral and the Dai issued by that CDP
 * **Continuous Approval Voting**: a voting design that involves leaving your vote in the previous proposal

 ## D